Skip to content

 Step 1: Run Optimization (CLI)

-Optimize with the balanced profile — the recommended starting point for N. benthamiana expression:
+Run the balanced profile — the recommended starting point for N. benthamiana CDS design:

 factorforge optimize gfp.fasta --engine profile --profile balanced -o gfp_optimized.fasta